This article was first published on August 24, 2011. It was updated on June 16, 2014, with information relevant to the 2013 and 2014 tax years.

-Most expatriates love travelling around the world and, along the way, they’re likely to stash monies in different countries, oblivious to how this affects their US expat taxes and IRS exchange rates.
+Most expatriates love traveling around the world and, along the way, they’re likely to stash monies in different countries, oblivious to how this affects their US expat taxes and IRS exchange rates.
 After time, this can cause some confusion with the US reporting requirements for offshore bank accounts, the implications of international wire transfers, and what to do with the interest income earned from these various accounts.
 This article will explain the implications on US expat taxes from holding financial accounts in various countries.

 When filing your US expat tax return, you must convert everything to US dollars.
 In this brief video, David McKeegan, co-founder of Greenback Expat Tax Services, explains how to choose the best method of exchanging currency to potentially save you thousands of dollars.